Austrogomphus pusillus

 commonly known as the tiny hunter.

 It is only known from one location, inhabiting a river in the Kimberley region, Western Australia.

 Austrogomphus pusillus is a tiny, black and yellow dragonfly.

+Etymology

+The genus name Austrogomphus combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Gomphus, a genus name derived from Greek γόμφος (gomphos, “peg” or “nail”), alluding to the clubbed shape of the abdomen in males.

+In 1917, Sjöstedt named this species pusillus, Latin for "very small", referring to the small size of the gomphids in this area.